-WASHINGTON, D.C. - On Tax Day, April 18, 2022, working families are once again paying their fair share and billionaires are not.
-American billionaires saw their collective net worth climb by \$2 trillion, or 70%, during the first two years of the pandemic to a staggering \$5 trillion, according to Forbes data analyzed by Americans for Tax Fairness (ATF).
+Augusta, ME -- On Tax Day, April 18, 2022, Maine working families are once again paying their fair share and billionaires are not.
+American billionaires saw their net worth climb by a collective \$2 trillion, or 70%, during the first two years of the pandemic to a staggering \$5 trillion, according to Forbes data analyzed by Americans for Tax Fairness (ATF).
 [See table below and all data here] But none of that wealth growth-the main source of billionaire income-may ever be taxed.

-The total number of U.S. billionaires increased from 614 to 741 over the two-year period from March 18, 2020, to April 5, 2022.
+The total number of U.S. billionaires increased from 614 to 741 over the two-year period from March 18, 2020 to April 5, 2022.
 Among the notable increases in wealth:

-- Elon Musk: The driving force behind Tesla and SpaceX saw his wealth skyrocket over 11-fold, or \$266 billion, to land at \$290 billion. - Jeff Bezos: The man who started Amazon is now worth nearly \$190 billion, after a \$77 billion leap in wealth over the last two years. - Larry Page and Sergei Brin: The Google co-founders saw their wealth climb more than 133% and are now worth \$119 billion and \$114 billion, respectively.
+- Elon Musk: The driving force behind Tesla and SpaceX saw his wealth skyrocket over 11-fold, or \$266 billion, to settle at \$290 billion. - Jeff Bezos: The man who started Amazon is now worth nearly \$190 billion, after a \$77 billion leap in wealth during the pandemic. - Larry Page and Sergei Brin: The Google co-founders saw their wealth climb more than 133% and are now worth \$119 billion and \$114 billion, respectively.